Services in Leivonmäki National Park

 Meals, where to buy and prepare

-- Lintuniemi: campfire site (campfire shelter)
+- Lintuniemi: campfire shelter

-- Joutsniemi: campfire site (lean-to shelter)
+- Joutsniemi: lean-to shelter and a separate campfire site

 - Surface water, such as water from lakes, rivers and brooks should be boiled before drinking, because the quality of the water varies in different areas.